simonmichael/shelltestrunner/README.md

 shelltestrunner is a handy cross-platform tool for testing command-line programs or arbitrary shell commands.
 It reads simple declarative tests specifying a command, some input, and the expected output, error output and exit status.
-Tests can be run selectively, in parallel, with color output, and/or with differences highlighted.
+Tests can be run selectively, in parallel, with a timeout, in color, and/or with differences highlighted.
+Projects using it include hledger, yesod, and berp. shelltestrunner is free software released under GPLv3+.

-shelltestrunner is licensed under GPLv3+.
-Simon Michael wrote and maintains it; I was inspired by John Wiegley's ledger tests.
+Simon Michael wrote and maintains shelltestrunner; I was inspired by John Wiegley's ledger tests.
 John Macfarlane, Bernie Pope and Trygve Laugstøl have contributed code.
+The
-The [hackage page](http://hackage.haskell.org/package/shelltestrunner) shows the libraries it relies on, in particular Max Bolingbroke's test-framework.
+[hackage page](http://hackage.haskell.org/package/shelltestrunner) shows
+the libraries it relies on - most notably, Max Bolingbroke's test-framework.

 ## Usage